zawzawzaw/montigo/_notes/may 11.md

-booking form functionality
+//booking form functionality
- - night is not a drop down (it is a simple text field)
+ //- night is not a drop down (it is a simple text field)
- - when both arrival date and departure date are completed, it will be auto filled with how many nights
+ //- when both arrival date and departure date are completed, it will be auto filled with how many nights

+//menu-booking-form-calendar-container
+ // - must be inside the booking container... naaah

 //CAREERS PAGE
 // - Json parser html

-TERMS & PRIVACY PAGES:
+//TERMS & PRIVACY PAGES:
   //1. on user press on sidebar link, it would scroll to section
   //2. scroll to top button
   // 3. breadcrumb pinning

-  4. breadcrumb title changing on user scrolldown to section
+  //4. breadcrumb title changing on user scrolldown to section
-  - ????
+  //- ????
-    - on press of initial [0] tag
+    // on press of initial [0] tag
-       - goto top position
+       //- goto top position

-    - place 'scroll-target' inside 'generic-text-item'
+    //- place 'scroll-target' inside 'generic-text-item'

 FAQ PAGE